qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/translations.rst

 `Qt Linguist`_ and
 its related tools can be used to provide translations for applications.

-The ``examples/widgets/linguist`` example illustrates this.
+The :ref:`qt-linguist-example` example illustrates this.
 The example is very simple, it has a menu and shows a list of programming languages with multiselection.